Skip to content

 Can COBRA coverage be dropped early?

-Plan administrators are required to send a notice of early termination explaining the reason and the effective date of the coverage ending.
+When COBRA coverage ends early, the plan administrator is required to provide a notice explaining the reason for termination and the effective date coverage ends.

 Post navigation